ychding11/DX11ComputeShaderForImageFilters/README.md

   - only display result image
   - display both source and result image

-- All images put in *image* folder are looped.
+- All images put in *image* folder.
-- All effects put in *effect* folder are looped.